kivutar/rombundler/README.md

 Place your ROM in the same folder.
 And set the ROM name in your config.ini.

-ROMBundler will read the ini file, load the emulator and the ROM and the game will start in full screen mode.
+ROMBundler will read the ini file, load the emulator and the ROM and the game will start.

 You can then rename `rombundler` with the name of your game, change it's icon, and distribute this as a zip.